What is the difference between soap and detergent?Updated 9 days ago

 Detergents are more complex, multi-stepped, and must be synthesized in a controlled setting like a laboratory.
 They were developed during the World Wars when the plant oils needed for soap were scarce.
 They can start with botanical substances (such as coconut oil for our Sal Suds) or with petroleum derivatives.
 Detergents perform better in hard water, as they are a more stable molecule that doesn't dance with the minerals that make water hard.
 The uses and structures of detergents are vast and wide.
 It is really quite impossible to make other broad generalizations about detergents.

-Sal Suds is a detergent which is like a soap in that they are both surfactants.
+Sal Suds is a detergent that's like a soap in that it's a surfactant.
 Surfactants, whether soap or detergent, are able to grab hold of all manner of grime and debris and wash it away.
 It is common in everyday speaking for someone to call all substances that clean a "soap."
 However, from a chemistry standpoint, soaps are a simpler substance made from a reaction between a fat or oil and an alkali, and detergents are more complex.
-Our Castile Soap is a soap and Sal Suds is a detergent.
+Our Castile Soap is a soap, and Sal Suds is a detergent.
 Sal Suds are a fantastic way to clean dishes.

 *Sal Suds cleaner shows >60% biodegradation after 28 days per ISO 14593.